ethankennerly/effective-altruism-simulation/README.md

 ## Win Condition

 Doubling of purchasing-power-parity income from a benchmark near the poorest one percent.
-As a benchmark of the poorest, $100 USD PPP in 2013 is benchmarked at 0.
+As a benchmark of the poorest annual income, $100 USD PPP in 2013 is benchmarked at 0.
 So an income of $200 doubles 1 time, $400 doubles 2 times.
 The average of those two humans would be 1.5.
 This attempts to incentivize investments in both the poor and rich, with a heavy emphasis on investing in the poor.

 In this simulation, all monetary values are normalized to some estimates of USD PPP sometime between 2013 and 2020.